 If you’re ready to upgrade your car’s outdated standard speakers, there are a few considerations to keep in mind.

-While a modestly priced mid-range speaker will be far superior to the ones preinstalled in your car, they come with their own set of caveats.
-You’ll need to decide whether a component system is the right fit for you or if coaxial speakers will do the job.
-A coaxial will provide great audio quality at a reasonable price, without the need for additional amplifiers and crossovers.
+While a modestly priced mid-range speaker will be far superior to the ones preinstalled in your car, they come with their caveats.
+You’ll need to decide whether a component system fits you or if coaxial speakers will do the job.
+A coaxial will provide excellent audio quality at a reasonable price without additional amplifiers and crossovers.
 However, a component system will give you the best audio experience possible, albeit with a heftier price tag.
-Component speakers also require additional amplifiers and crossovers and can be complicated to install properly.
+Component speakers also require additional amplifiers and crossovers and can be complicated to install correctly.

-The materials that speakers are constructed from make a significant difference to sound reproduction and to the price.
+The materials that speakers are constructed from make a significant difference in the sound reproduction and price.
 You’ll need to find the right balance of material quality and cost.

 Mounting speakers can be a painless plug-and-play process, especially with a coaxial.
 However, it also depends on your make and model of vehicle.
 If customization is not something that floats your boat, you’ll need to make sure the speakers you purchase fit directly into the factory speaker openings of your car.
 Some speakers come with adjustable mounts, which can help, but modification may still be needed.